Ancient maritime history

-Egyptians had trade routes through the Red Sea, importing spices from the "Land of Punt" and from Arabia.
-By the time of Julius Caesar, several well-established combined land-sea trade routes depended upon water transport through the sea around the rough inland terrain features to its north.
-Navigation was known in Sumer between the 4th and the 3rd millennium BC.
-The search for the source of spices in these maritime trade routes later led to the Age of Exploration.
+In ancient maritime history, evidence of maritime trade between civilizations dates back at least five millennia.
+Egyptians had trade routes through the Red Sea, importing spices from the "Land of Punt" and from Arabia, and the Sumerians traded with the Indus Valley civilization around the same time.
+By the time of Julius Caesar of the Roman Empire, several well-established combined land-sea trade routes depended upon water transport through the sea around the rough inland terrain features to its north.
+The search for the source of spices in these maritime trade routes later led to the Age of Discovery.